-The Air Force Installation and Mission Support Center serves as the single intermediate-level headquarters responsible for providing installation and mission support capabilities to 77 Air Force installations, nine major commands and two direct reporting units.
-The AFIMSC cross-functional team provides globally integrated management, resourcing and combat support operations for Airman and family services, base communications, chaplain program, civil engineering, contracting, logistics readiness, public affairs, security forces and financial management.
-The Center manages an annual budget of approximately $10 billion.
+The Air Force Installation and Mission Support Center serves as the single intermediate-level headquarters responsible for providing installation and mission support capabilities to 77 Air Force and Space Force installations, eight major commands and two direct reporting units.
+The AFIMSC cross-functional team provides globally integrated management, resourcing and combat support operations for Airman and family services, base communications, chaplain programs, civil engineering, contracting, logistics readiness, public affairs, security forces and financial management.
+The center manages an annual budget of approximately $10 billion.

 The Air Force stood up the center to make the best use of limited resources in managing and operating its installations.
 Centralization of management support helps the Air Force realize better effectiveness and efficiency in providing installation and expeditionary combat support capabilities to wing commanders and mission partners.
-The consolidation of more than 150 capabilities at AFIMSC also helps major commands and direct reporting units focus on their primary mission areas.
+The consolidation of more than 150 capabilities at AFIMSC also helps commanders focus on their primary mission areas.

-AFIMSC comprises its headquarters, one detachment that supports the Space Force, nine detachments collocated with the nine active-duty major commands and the Air Force District of Washington, and six Primary Subordinate Units (PSUs).
-Those units are the Air Force Civil Engineer Center, Air Force Security Forces Center, Air Force Installation Contracting Agency, Air Force Services Activity, Air Force Financial Services Center and Air Force Financial Management Center of Expertise.
+AFIMSC comprises its headquarters, one detachment that supports the Space Force, nine detachments collocated with the Air Force active-duty major commands and the Air Force District of Washington, and four Primary Subordinate Units.
+Those units are the Air Force Civil Engineer Center, Air Force Security Forces Center, Air Force Installation Contracting Center and Air Force Services Center.

 Headquarters directorates include Expeditionary Support, Installation Support and Resources.
-Those directorates integrate operations across the AFIMSC enterprise.
-The detachments serve as the liaison to the Major Commands they support, and the PSUs execute the Center’s programs across the Air Force and Space Force enterprises.
+Those directorates integrate operations across AFIMSC.
+The detachments serve as the liaison to the major commands they support, and the PSUs execute the center’s programs across the Air Force and Space Force enterprises.

 Nuclear Systems Management